-The Investment Strategy 2020/21 to 2022/23 contained a number of security, liquidity and risk benchmarks to allow officers to monitor the current and trend positions and incorporate these within investment decisions.
-The benchmarks have been met in full from April to October 2020 such that:
+The Investment Strategy 2021/22 to 2023/24 contained a number of security, liquidity and risk benchmarks to allow officers to monitor the current and trend positions and incorporate these within investment decisions.
+The benchmarks have been met in full for the period to October 2021 such that:

-- the Council's maximum average credit risk score has been less than 7 (as set out in 2d above) - a bank overdraft limit of £1m has been maintained - liquid short-term deposits of at least £0.5m have been available within one week f) Counterparty Update

-- the average weighted life of investments has been below a maximum of six months - returns on investment have been above the 7 day London Interbank Bid rate (LIBID).
+- the Council's maximum average credit risk score has been less than 7; - a bank overdraft limit of £1m has been maintained; - liquid short-term deposits of at least £0.5m have been available within one week; - the average weighted life of investments has been below a maximum of six months; and - returns on investment have been above the 7-day London Interbank Bid rate (LIBID).